Mircoxi/ao3-scraper/README.md

 Run it with the following:

-`docker run --name ao3-exporter --p 8000:8000 --dns 1.0.0.1 --dns 1.1.1.1 ghcr.io/mircoxi/ao3-stats-exporter:latest`
+`docker run --name ao3-exporter --env AO3_USERNAME=my_username --env AO3_PASSWORD=supersecurepassword --p 8000:8000 --dns 1.0.0.1 --dns 1.1.1.1 ghcr.io/mircoxi/ao3-stats-exporter:latest`

 Add the container to your Prometheus config.
 The default scrape interval is fine, though data will only update every 30 minutes as per AO3's own update interval.
 The metrics endpoint isn't on a path, and runs on port 8000.
+In this command, DNS entries are provided to give the container the ability to resolve AO3's IP address - 1.0.0.1 and 1.1.1.1 are Cloudflare's resolver, but you may want to use 8.8.8.8 and 8.4.4.8 instead if you prefer Google.
+Advanced users will know if they're using a custom DNS, and can substitute that in as needed.

 ### Standalone